TeaDove/teleout/README.md

 optional arguments:
   -h, --help            show this help message and exit -u USER, --user USER  specify user to send, default is you.
-  -f FILE, --file FILE  specify file to send, text will be sended
-            as caption.
-If folder is specified, will zip and send
-  --new-user            reloging to telegram
+  -f FILE, --file FILE  send file, text will be sended as caption.
+If folder is sended, will zip and send -c, --code            send text with <code> text to make it monospace -F, --force-file      send text in file even if it is shorter than 4096 symbols --new-user            reloging to telegram
   --new-app             enter new api_id/api_hash combination
 ```